jatinchowdhury18/RTNeural/README.md

 Neural networks are typically trained using `Python` libraries including Tensorflow or PyTorch.
-Once you have trained a neural network using one of these frameworks, you must "export" the network weights to a json file, so that `RTNeural` can read them.
+Once you have trained a neural network using one of these frameworks, you can "export" the network weights to a json file, so that `RTNeural` can read them.
 An implementation of the export process for a Tensorflow model is provided in `python/model_utils.py`, and can be used as follows.